SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 - Others: There are other drivers such as for accessing internal flash, configuring a watchdog, CAN, (Un)Buffered serial, and hardware CRC.

 Some drivers are not supported by every vendor, and some may be unimplemented on specific devices or device families.

+In general you want to figure out a good way of letting the peripherals act on their own as much as possible by quickly relaying events over to threads that can handle them.

 ## 8: How do I figure out how to do something in Mbed OS I could do with Arduino?
 One way to design RTOS apps is threads with responsibilities for specific tasks that communicate with each other as necessary.
 Blocked or sleeping threads are pre-empted, allowing for other tasks to run.
 Using RTOS primitives (threads, queues, events, flags, mutexes) and C++ methods (objects with state rather than globals, functionality split up by classes) generally results in more modern and clean designs.